 Getting Here and Getting Around

 We are a remote ranch.
 Past employees have emphasized that it is advantageous to have your own transportation.
 If you do not have a vehicle, we will make arrangements to pick you up in Laramie when you arrive at the beginning of the summer and to drop you off in Laramie when you leave at the end of the season.
-We cannot pick you up in Denver, and public transportation from Denver to Laramie is poor.
+We cannot pick you up in Denver, but there is a van service from the Denver airport to Laramie.
 During the summer you must find your own transportation if you are interested in going to town or visiting the surrounding area.

 After a hard day of work, you’ll find yourself hanging out with the rest of the crew.
 Day to day, it is a relaxing "unplugged" existence.
 Riding is a favorite activity during time off.
-Past crews have played volleyball, softball, and hiked or fished.
-Some set up regular card games, Pictionary competitions, and other board game tournaments.
-Some read.
-There are opportunities to attend Laramie Jubilee Days rodeo events, Cheyenne Frontier Days rodeos and concerts by top performers, and white water river rafting.
+Past crews have spent time hiking, camping or fishing.
+Some set up volleyball or horseshoe pitching competitions others have had regular card games or volleyball tournaments.
+Others prefer to find a quiet spot to read a favorite book.
+There are opportunities to attend Laramie Jubilee Days rodeo events and street dances, Cheyenne Frontier Days rodeos and concerts by top performers, and white water river rafting.

-There is a small cabin among our crew accommodations that has been set up as a place to hang out and socialize.
+The crew lounge is a small cabin among our crew accommodations that has been set up as a place to hang out and socialize.
 There is a small fridge and a microwave.
-The cabin has a TV and DVD player.
+The cabin has a TV, DVD player, and a library of movies.
 No cable or satellite TV is available on the ranch.

 How to Apply

 Review our website for more details, complete job descriptions and a downloadable application.